kiequoo/specs2x/README.md

 }
 ```

-And you get clean specification, without boilerplate code for managing database
+And you get clean specification without boilerplate code for managing database

 You can pass database manually as well